What is Hereditary Breast and Ovarian Cancer?

 - One or more women are diagnosed at age 45 or younger

-- One or more women are diagnosed with breast cancer before age 50 with additional family history (such as prostate cancer , melanoma , and pancreatic cancer )
+- One or more women are diagnosed with breast cancer before age 50 with additional family history of cancer, such as prostate cancer , melanoma , and pancreatic cancer

-- There is breast or ovarian cancer in multiple generations on the same side of the family (such as a mother and a daughter)
+- There is breast or ovarian cancer in multiple generations on the same side of the family, such as having both a grandmother and an aunt on your father’s side diagnosed

 - A woman is diagnosed with a second breast cancer in the same or the other breast or has both breast and ovarian cancers